joelchan/notes/content/Q- What is the data structure of a graph built to facilitate decentralized knowledge synthesis.md

 - **Context.**
 	- It can often be difficult to synthesize from the work of others if their thoughts are too compressed because you don't know they really mean. [[C- Compression and contextualizability are in tension]].
 Without proper context, it is impossible to know what people base their conclusions on, or why people see some piece of information as important.

-For more challenges awaiting synthesizers, see [[R- Knowledge Synthesis- a conceptual model and practical guide#Challenges and desiderata for a synthesis system]].
+For more challenges awaiting synthesizers, see [[R- Knowledge Synthesis- a conceptual model and practical guide]].

 We certainly do not have all of the answers to this question yet.
 It will be an active area of discovery over the coming months as we learn more about [[Q- What workflows and behaviors facilitate synthesis]] and [[Q- What user behaviors are people doing already that imply structure that is not being instantiated into a literal structure]].